 E. H. Miller, Box 538, LaGrange, Ga.
 30240, Dec.
 23-There is so much to be thankful for that we can never thank God enough.
-Just five months ago tomorrow night we were with you Bro.
+Just five months ago to-morrow night we were with you Bro.
 Don McCord in a meeting in Marietta, Ga., and on our way home we had the wreck.
 Three died, and it was thought the three of us would die, but the Lord saw fit to spare our lives for a little more service in His vineyard.
-The Dr. thought after I passed the danger point that it would be Christmas before I could walk on crutches. but it was only six weeks instead of five months, and the Dr. now thinks that a month from now I can begin to put my weight on the broken hip, and then a few more weeks I can lay the crutches aside.
+The Dr. thought after I passed the danger point that it would be Christmas before I could walk on crutches, but it was only six weeks instead of five months, and the Dr. now thinks that a month from now I can begin to put my weight on the broken hip, and then a few more weeks I can lay the crutches aside.
 Bro.
-Shellnutt has been back at work for two weeks now. and my wife has been back at work several weeks.
+Shellnutt has been back at work for two weeks now, and my wife has been back at work several weeks.
 The Dr. and others are amazed at our fast improvement.
 They know the Lord had to be with us in order for us to be so wonderfully blessed.
-Wife and I are leaving today for a week-end meeting in Greenville, C.; and we are looking forward to a full meeting in Ohio beginning, perhaps, the last Lord's day of April.
+Wife and I are for us to be so wonderfully blessed.
+Wife and I are leaving today for a week-end meeting in Greenville, S. C.; and we are looking forward to a full meeting in Ohio beginning, perhaps, the last Lord's day of April.
 We hope to be able to be at Sulphur, Okla., a day or two in July.
 Bro.
 Johnny Fisher of Summertown, Tenn., was with us for three wonderful services last week end.
 He certainly brought three wonderful lessons.
 It is wonderful to have such able men working for the Lord.
 Bro.
 Edwin Morris of Oklahoma City is to be with us for a nine-day meeting Feb.
-4-12. would be glad to have all who can visit us that week, or any time; our doors are always open to fellow Christians.
+4-12.
+We would be glad to have all who can visit us that week would be glad to have all who can visit us that week, or any time; our doors are always open to fellow Christians.
 The Church at Marietta, Ga., is doing fine, interest and attendance increasing, and they hope to be able to build a nice meeting house on their large lot within the next few months.
-The meeting house they are now meeting in is over 100 years old, and is also too small for such an ideal place for a congregation to grow.
+The meeting house they are now meeting in is over 100 years old, and is also too small for such an ideal place for a congregation to small for such an ideal place for a congregation to grow.
 Any congregation or individual that can send them a small donation to help in their work will be helping save many souls I feel sure.
-So will each you who read this send them a donation on their They are worthy.
-See special notice of COMMUNION SETS (a 11/2 pt. silver plated cup with a matching saucer large enough to use as the bread plate; both silver plated on a nickel silver base) and books on the fermented wine and bread-breaking else-
+So will each of you who read this send them a donation on their building!
+They are worthy.
+See special notice of COMMUNION SETS (a 11⁄2 pt. silver plated cup with a matching saucer large enough to use as the bread plate; both silver plated on a nickel silver base) and books on the fermented wine and bread-breaking elsewhere.

-Our purpose, is to "earnestly contend for the faith which was once delivered unto the saints." and to "prove all things: hold fast that which is good."
+Our purpose, is to "earnestly contend for the faith which was once delivered unto the saints," and to "prove all things; hold fast that which is good,"

-To continue "speaking the truth in love," "endeavoring to keep the unity of the spirit in the bond of peace;" "keeping the ordinances as deliv-
+To continue "speaking the truth in love," "endeavoring to keep the unity of the spirit in the bond of peace;" "keeping the ordinances as delivered."